-THREE TIPS FROM A CAR ACCIDENT LAWYER ON MAKING A DIMINISHED VALUE CLAIM
+THREE TIPS FROM A CAR ACCIDENT LAWYER

 The Zanes Law personal injury lawyers in Phoenix and Tucson, Arizona have represented thousands of clients over the years.
 One thing that I have learned from these clients is that the damage caused to their vehicles in a car accident is one of their main concerns.
 They are not simply concerned about getting their vehicle repaired, but they are also concerned about their vehicle suddenly having less value because it has been involved in a car accident.
 They know that their vehicle can never be restored to its original condition.
 This is know as “diminished value” and it means that when you go to sell your vehicle you will ultimately receive less money because it has been involved in this car accident.

 Tip #1: It is difficult to get the help of a car accident attorney, so ask about your property damage claim at your intake.